WesleyRenaud/NHLDatabaseProject/README.md

    stats, and St. Louis skater stats up to Kasperi Kapanen ~ Mar 7
- * Finished adding skater stats, and added up to Edmonton goalie stats
+ * Finished adding skater stats, and added up to Edmonton goalie stats ~ Mar 8
+ * Finished adding goaltender stats; the next step is to make all current features work